Use code ESIMDB15 for 15% discount. Limited time only.

 Fast 5G speeds in Madeira, Portugal (and the airport in Lisbon).
 Only downside is you can't check data usage — though with 30GBs for our seven-day trip we didn't really need to.

-Portugal offers more than 100 travel eSIM brands, with over 5,400 prepaid data plans available.
-This wide variety of options makes it easy for travelers to find an eSIM that suits their needs.
+Portugal offers 110 travel eSIM providers and 5900 prepaid data plans.
+With such a wide variety of options, travelers can easily find an eSIM that meets their needs.

 Portugal's mobile network infrastructure is primarily supported by the following major Mobile Network Operators (MNOs):